paglalayag/paglalayag.github.io/_posts/2024-08-17-PhRUG-community-roadmapping.md

 ## PhRUG is hitting the road...maps!

-{% include gcal_button.html id='BH6dBonP8UVb89zw7' %}

-**Wag mag alala kayo Batangas City Visitors!
-You don't need to know how to code for this event!**

-This month, we are issuing a `DESIGN CHALLENGE` to the community!
+This month, we issued a `DESIGN CHALLENGE` to the community!

 ```
 How might we form the PhRUG cave to: